jdc4429/art-display/README.md

 Several functions built in to add some effects.
 Add the keyword to the image filename in order to add the effect.

-Effect keywords: RAIN, SNOW, BLIZZARD, SPECIAL, FIREFLY, WAVE, FIREWORKS
+Effect keywords: RAIN, SNOW, BLIZZARD, SPECIAL, FIREFLY, WAVE, FIREWORKS, BUBBLES, BUBBLEMAX

 ADDED TEXT;(font_size);(Message to display) Effect - Example Filename: flying_bird TEXT;20;Happy Birthday!.jpg will display Happy Birthday! in the size 20 font
 (TEXT must be the last option used in the filename if using other effects)